bchaugt/contrast-hde/README.md

 <br/>

 ### TerminateRailsGoatInstances.ps1
 This script will terminate all Linux EC2 instances that are associated with the Windows "virtual developer workstation" from which it is run.
-If multiple Linux instances for RailsGoat were launched, this script will terminate them all.<br/>
+If multiple Linux instances for RailsGoat were launched, this script will terminate all running instances.<br/>
 **Usage:** `.\TerminateRailsGoatInstances.ps1`
 <br/>